 The Society has developed a financial performance framework based on the fundamental principle of maintaining its capital at a prudent level in excess of regulatory requirements.
 The framework provides parameters which allow it to calibrate future performance and help ensure that it achieves the right balance between distributing value to members, investing in the business and maintaining financial strength.
 The most important of these parameters is underlying profit which is a key component of the Society's capital.
-In this context, the Society currently believes that generating underlying profit of approximately £0.9 billion to £1.3 billion per annum over the medium-term would meet its objective for sustainable capital strength.
+In this context, the Society currently believes that generating underlying profit of approximately £0.9 billion to £1.3 billion per annum over the medium-term is an appropriate target for capital planning purposes.
 This range is based on its current assumptions around the size of the mortgage market and goal of maintaining a UK leverage ratio in excess of 4.0 per cent.
-This range will vary from time to time, and whether the Society's profitability falls within or outside this range in any given financial year or period will depend on a number of external and internal factors, including conscious decisions to return value to members or to make investments in the business.
-It should not be construed as a forecast of the likely level of the Society's underlying profit for any financial year or period within a financial year.
+This range, which will vary from time to time, should not be construed as a forecast of the likely level of the Society's underlying profit for any financial year or period within a financial year.

 In addition, the Society is seeking to ensure that its financial performance will be supported by a renewed focus on efficiency.
-Whilst cost income ratio has previously been the Issuer's main measure of efficiency, the Issuer introduced sustainable cost savings targets in 2017.
-As at 4 April 2018 the Issuer reported that it was on course to deliver its target of £300 million of sustainable cost savings by 2021, a target which has since been extended to £500 million of sustainable cost savings by 2023.
-These savings are expected to be delivered across a range of initiatives, including 'right first time' member service, targeted reductions in third party spend, process simplification and automation including digitised service delivery, driving efficiency to the way the Issuer delivers change as well as targeted organisational simplification activities.
+Whilst cost income ratio was previously the Society's main measure of efficiency, the Society has, as at 4 April 2017, set a target to deliver £300 million of sustainable cost savings by 2022, expected to be delivered across a range of initiatives, including 'right first time' member service, third party procurement reviews, process automation and digitised service delivery, as well as targeted restructuring activity.